 Identification: The Robbins 4, like the Rob3 has no BSA on the chest.
 This time the back was made flat for engraving.
 Some Scouts had their names or award date added but by in large the practice never caught on.
 The Robbins 4 was made in only this type.
 It was virtually indistinguishable from the Robbins 3 on the front.
 The Robbins 4 ribbons were of deep hue colors and bright silver finishes.
 You will typically find one of a various amount of hallmarks on the backside of the tail feathers.
 Some people find the different hallmarks collectible.

 During this time the national BSA office contracted with the Stange Company to manufacture an Eagle medal simultaneously with the Robbins Company.
 See the Stange page for more information.

 Availability: Among the most common types.
 Readily found.

 Identification: The ‘full feathered back’ and BSA return with the Rob 5.
 The back is identical to the Robbins 2b and 3.
-The back also carries a Robbins company hallmark with the ‘r’ and ‘STER’ found stamped vertically on the back of the tail feathers.
+The back also usually carries a Robbins company hallmark with the ‘r’ and ‘STER’ found stamped vertically on the back of the tail feathers.
 However there have been examples of the Rob5 found that have no hallmark stamped on the tail feathers.